Proteolytic enzymes supplement

 FU means Fibrinolytic units; you may see this measurement in a natural arterial plaque reducer Nattokinase a standard measurement for Nattokinase would be 2,000 FU per capsule.

-IU or international units are used generally to explain the potency or blend of different enzymes or a combination of enzymes.
+IU or international units are used generally to explain the potency or blend of different enzymes or a combination of pretolytic enzymes.

 Should you buy enteric coated proteolytic supplements?

-Proteolytic supplements come in two forms enteric coated and non-enteric coated, the enteric coated formula was created so that the effects of the proteolytic enzyme would not be diminished by stomach acid or a highly acidic ph.
+A proteolytic enzyme supplement come in two forms enteric coated and non-enteric coated, the enteric coated formula was created so that the effects of the proteolytic enzyme would not be diminished by stomach acid or a highly acidic ph.
 Supporters of this theory will argue that by coating the supplement means that it will get through the acid unscathed where it is then absorbed by the intestine.

-Opponents of enteric coated enzymes will argue that proteolytic enzymes are derived mostly from plants and can live in a higher ph. environment compared to an animal-based enzyme.
+Opponents of enteric coated enzymes will argue that a proteolytic enzymes supplement are derived mostly from plants and can live in a higher ph. environment compared to an animal-based enzyme.
 Systemic enzymes ideally taken on an empty stomach should have less exposure to stomach acid.

 Proteolytic enzymes supplement dosage